Keeper-Security/Commander/README.md

 Selection (ex.
 2):
 ```

-##### Persistent Login
+##### Persistent Login Flow
-Persistent Login allows users to login into keeper w/o password.
-In order to enable it user must also register the device
-with the backend.
-Once device is registered and persistent login is turned on, the next time when user opens keeper he will
+Persistent Login allows users to login into Keeper without typing a password.
+In order to enable it user must register the device and turn on the persistent login.
+Once that's done the next time when user logs in to Keeper Commander he will
-automatically login to the account.
+be automatically login to the account.
+All settings to which account will be stored in `config.json` file.

 Steps to enable persistent login:

-1. Register device by running command `this-device register`
+1. Register device using command `this-device register`.
+See `this-device` section for more details.
-2. Enable persistent login: `this-device persistent-login on
+2. Enable persistent login: `this-device persistent-login on`

-###### Advanced: Login without password on another device
+##### Login without password
-It is possible to login on another device (such as server).
-Steps to achieve that
+It is possible to login on another device (such as server) without storing Master Password in the `config.json` file.
+Below are the steps to achive that:

 1. Login to Commander on computer (A) and enable Persistent Login feature by following steps above.

+    During this step commander will generate configuration file `config.json` with `private_key`, `device_token`, and `device_token`.
+    Make sure to add property `user` with the email of the user that was used to login to the account.

+    Example `config.json` file:

+    ```shell script
+        {
+            "user": "johnd@email.com",
+            "private_key": "yaeK4jMeIGNkSR2pi4xf2XGmYM094YMUoE8-QEW9CAA",
+            "device_token": "bv7bkAncq0X6somJr1PHg2Ay1f_4JZZqqsvg3dz7NnCIqQ",
+            "device_token": "g6RDMxr1t-bcVdBeBpz-xQ"
+        }
+    ```

-2. Copy content of the `config.json` file that was generated and pasted it into the same file on another server (B).
+2. Copy content of the `config.json` file that was generated and paste it into the same file on another server (B).
 3. Now it will be possible to login to Commander on the server (B) without being prompted for authentication

 Note: _Once logged in on the server (B), persistent login will be lost on your computer (A).
 Also,
-once logged in to Keeper on computer (A), the persistent login feature will be lost on the server (B)_
+once logged in to Keeper on a computer (A), the persistent login feature will be lost on the server (B)_

 ### Interactive Shell
 To run a series of commands and stay logged in, you will enjoy using Commander's interactive shell.